jolaquai/StringWeaver/Examples.md

 }
 ```

 Impressive, right?
-And still, that is far from all; several quality-of-life shorthand methods such as for trimming characters or sequences off either end of an instance's buffer are also provided.
+And still, that is far from all; several quality-of-life shorthand methods such as for trimming characters or sequences off either end of an instance's buffer are also provided, not to mention the borderline insane number of `IndexOf` (and similar) overloads for efficient searching.
 What follows are some common usage examples demonstrating how you'd use `StringWeaver` instead of `StringBuilder` or `StringWriter` for various tasks.

 The following alias definitions can be used to make referring to `StringWeaver.StringWeaver` easier:
 * Put this at the top of a file: `using SW = StringWeaver.StringWeaver;`